Mirage (2018 film)

 Mirage (Durante la tormenta) is a 2018 Spanish mystery-drama film co-written and directed by Oriol Paulo.
-It stars Adriana Ugarte alongside Chino Darín, Álvaro Morte, Javier Gutiérrez and Nora Navas.
+It stars Adriana Ugarte, Chino Darín, alongside Álvaro Morte, Javier Gutiérrez and Nora Navas.

 Plot

 In 1989, during the fall of the Berlin Wall and a 72-hour-long electrical storm, a boy named Nico, while recording a video in his house, hears some noises and sees a fight scene in his neighbors' house through a window.
 He goes to the house only to find the body of Ms. Weiss, the wife of the neighbor Angel Prieto.
 Seeing Mr. Prieto with a knife, Nico tries to escape and is accidentally hit by a car on the road.
 Prieto is arrested with the murder weapon in hand as Nico dies in the car accident.

 In 2014, a married couple, Vera Roy and David Ortiz, move to Nico's house along with their daughter Gloria.
 They find an old TV set in a storeroom along with a video recorder and cassettes.
 An electrical storm similar to the one in 1989 begins, and after Vera, David, and Gloria watch Nico's video, the TV starts broadcasting the live news that was taking place when Nico was making his video.
-During dinner, they share this incident with their neighbor Aitor and his mother Clara, and Vera and David learn how Nico was killed.
-At night, Vera sees the boy on the TV and is shocked to find that she can interact with him.
-She initially gets scared but then tries to warn Nico not to go out on the road so he will not get hit.
+During dinner, they share this incident with their friend and now neighbor Aitor, who was Nico's friend, and his mother Clara.
+Vera and David learn from Aitor how Nico was killed.
+At night, Vera wakes up and sees the boy on the TV and is shocked to find that she can interact with him.
+Initially she's scared, but then tries to warn Nico not to go out on the road so he will not get hit.